opensearch-project/project-website/_posts/2021-05-18-my-first-steps-in-opensearch-plugins.markdown

 A pluggable architecture enables us to have a hands on experience with a logical sub section of a large-scale project.
 This effect makes such an immense project more approachable despite its overall size.

-In the following blog post, I will take you on a journey through my thought process and conclusions from building *my* first OpenSearch plugin.
+In this blog post, I will take you on a journey through my thought process and conclusions from building *my* first OpenSearch plugin.
 We will build a simple REST plugin together, install it into OpenSearch, and run it.
 By the end, I hope to convince you that it is a great starting point for you gaining hands-on experience required for joining the OpenSearch community of contributors, and a great starting point for the project itself.

 ---